andreiolaru-ro/FLASH-MAS/notes.md

 --------------------------------------------- -->

-"Easy to beginners, powerful to experts"
+"Easy for beginners, powerful to experts"

 **Current target:**
+  * sort out deployment configuration in terms of how portability and visibility are implemented
+    * are portability and visibility different?
+    * who adds contexts and when (after all configuration is loaded or both after XML load and CLI parse?) ?
+    * how are contexts correctly fused, especially when porting items?
   * deploy a composite agent
     * what do about having support implementations when pre-loading features
       * should we leave loading (and finding) features to the composite agent, till after the agent is added all contexts? (who adds contexts?)
-  * rename TreeParameterSet and ParameterSet
   * manage portables for CLI entries

   * implement getAppropriateTree / addAppropriateTree methods